 - Cyclothymic disorder causes the least dramatic mood swings but still feels out of control for people who experience it.
 The highs never reach full mania, and lows do not enter a full depressive episode.

 Symptoms of Bipolar Disorder

 The states of mania and depression have different symptoms.

 “With mania, ideas race through the mind, making it difficult to sleep or stay focused,” Dr. Penaskovic says.
 “Others may notice a difference in speech—the person may be talking much more rapidly than usual.”

 People experiencing mania might overspend, abuse substances or engage in sexual behavior that isn’t typical for them.
 The excited feeling of mania can also turn into irritability.

 Depressive episodes of bipolar disorder can be crippling.
 It may be difficult for the person to get out of bed.
 Some people have trouble sleeping; others sleep much more than normal.
 Minor decisions can feel overwhelming.

 “Both mania and depression can cause huge impairments in social functioning in terms of relationships.
 It could be very difficult to live with individuals who have untreated or undiagnosed bipolar disorder,” Dr. Penaskovic says.

 The highs and lows of bipolar disorder can also lead to suicidal thoughts or actions.
 Research has shown that 25 to 60 percent of people with bipolar disorder attempt suicide at least once, and between 4 and 19 percent will die by suicide.
-If you or a loved one experiences this, please seek help, call the National Suicide Prevention Lifeline at (800) 273-TALK (8255) or call 911.
+If you or a loved one experiences this, please seek help, call the 988 Suicide & Crisis Lifeline or 911.